- We advise you to exercise normal safety precautions in Vietnam.

 Incidents of card swiping have occurred throughout Vietnam and you should keep your credit card in sight at all times.
-There have also been incidents of theft occurring near ATMs soon after travellers make cash withdrawals, especially when travellers do not immediately secure their money.
+There have also been incidents of theft occurring near ATMs soon after travellers make cash withdrawals.

 If you require a replacement ATM card while overseas, please be aware that you may have difficulty having it delivered to Vietnam.
 Many Australian banks do not maintain local or regional branches with English-speaking staff and Vietnamese postal services are generally unreliable.
 You should consider using an international courier service if you need a replacement.
 The Australian Embassy or Consulate-General cannot provide you with bridging funds while you wait for a new card.